Chart Color Schemes

 Aldinga Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Aldinga Beach had a cultural diversity index below average, with 79.3% of its population born in Australia, 90.3% being citizens, and 95.7% speaking English only at home as their primary language.
-Christianity was the predominant religion in Aldinga Beach, accounting for 31.6% of its population.
-However, Judaism showed an overrepresentation with 0.1%, compared to the regional average of 0.1%.
+Aldinga Beach, according to a study, had a cultural diversity index below average.
+As per the data from 2016, 79.3% of its residents were born in Australia, with 90.3% being Australian citizens and 95.7% speaking English at home exclusively.
+Christianity was the predominant religion in Aldinga Beach, comprising 31.6% of the population, as per the 2011 Census.

 Frequently Asked Questions - Diversity